Charlene Zech: Love, Service and Togetherness

 We are truly grateful that Charleen calls Legacy Village of Cleveland home.
 Her warm spirit and welcoming smile brighten our community, making it a better place for all of us.

-Resident Spotlight banner with portrait and the name Mary Margaret Stamper on a blue background
+Resident spotlight banner with portrait of Mary Ann Grossbier on a blue background.